-D) Significant estimates and judgements made
+D. Significant estimates and judgements made

 While preparing financial statements in line with International Financial Reporting Standards, the Management Board makes certain accounting estimates, considering their own knowledge and estimates in relation to the expected changes in the analysed values.
-Actual values may differ from the estimates.
+The assumptions and estimated may change as a result of future events due to market changes or changes that are not under the Company's control.
+Such changes are reflected in the estimates or assumptions at the time of occurrence.